BiCU-CCRI/Best_practices/shared_resources/README.md

 Structure and recommendations for shared resources at the cluster(s).
 Primarily focused on newly established shared resources at the CeMM cluster but can be applied anywhere.

 - `run.sh`: information on where to get the references (databases, images, etc.) from and how to build them.
-It contains information to *rebuild* the resources if necessary and can be stored on `GitHub`.
+It contains details on *rebuilding* resources if necessary and can be stored on `GitHub`.
 This is the most critical resource if we have to build the references from scratch or share them externally.
 - `README.md`: information (verbal) about the references (databases, images, etc.).
 Used to describe the resources and can be stored on `GitHub`.
 For example, it can contain information about why a particular reference was chosen over another, the differences, which reference to use as the *default*, etc.

 Shared resources at the CeMM cluster are at `/nobackup/lab_ccri_bicu/public`.